arapaima-uk/source.arapaima-uk.github.io/content/post/2016-10-17-database-refactoring-ssdt-dropping-objects.md

 ![SSDT Broken Reference Error](https://s3-eu-west-1.amazonaws.com/aksidjenakfjg/ssdt-refactoring-part-1/DropColumnReferencedByProcedure.PNG "SSDT Broken Reference Error")

 The full text of the error message reads `SQL71501: Procedure [dbo.UpdateInvoiceBillingAddress] has an unresolved reference to object [dbo].[Invoice].[BillingPostalCode]`, and the offending reference in the stored procedure[^1] has acquired a "red squiggly".
+There's no "builtin" refactoring action defined in the right-click context menu for deletions,